A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method: Analysis of time steps for discrete gradient methods

 \subsection{Lipschitz continuous gradients}

 The remainder of this section is devoted to deriving bounds on optimal time steps, with respect to the decrease in the objective function when the objective function is \(L\)-smooth or \(\mu\)-convex.
 We first consider \(L\)-smooth functions, and show that any time step \(\tau < 2/L\) is suboptimal.
-We recall the scalar function \(f(\alpha) = V(x - \alpha d) - V(x)\). \begin{lem} If \(V\) is convex and \(L\)-smooth, then \(\tau \mapsto f(\alpha(\tau))\) is decreasing for \(\tau < 2/L\). \end{lem}
+We recall the scalar function \(f(\alpha) = V(x - \alpha d) - V(x)\). \begin{lemma} If \(V\) is convex and \(L\)-smooth, then \(\tau \mapsto f(\alpha(\tau))\) is decreasing for \(\tau < 2/L\). \end{lemma}

-\begin{proof} Suppose \(\alpha\) solves \eqref{eq:dg_scalar2} for \(\tau < 2/L\).
+\begin{proof} Suppose \(\alpha\) solves~\eqref{eq:dg_scalar2} for \(\tau < 2/L\).
 Let \(\lambda \in (\tau L / 2, 1)\), and plug in \(0\) and \(\alpha/\lambda\) for \(y\) and \(x\) respectively in \propref{prop:smooth} \emph{(ii)} to get, after rearranging,

-Plugging in \eqref{eq:dg_scalar2}, we get
+Plugging in~\eqref{eq:dg_scalar2}, we get